robertheeter/ticker/README.md

 1. The BeagleBone Debian OS was used for this project.
 This can be installed for the PocketBeagle by programming a microSD card using a program like [Balena Etcher](https://etcher.balena.io) with the image file `bone-debian-10.11-iot-armhf-2022-02-03-4gb.img.xz`, [downloadable from rcn-ee.com](https://rcn-ee.com/rootfs/bb.org/testing/2022-02-03/buster-iot/).
 This specific version was used for this project.

 2. After downloading the Debian OS, the microSD card can be inserted into the PocketBeagle and it can be connected to a Mac or Windows computer via a micro USB cable.
 Navigate to 192.168.6.2 (Mac) or 192.168.7.2 (Windows) on a web browser like Google Chrome to open Cloud9, the IDE used in this project for interacting with the PocketBeagle.
-For troubleshooting this process, consult see [this article by Random Nerd Tutorials](https://randomnerdtutorials.com/cloud9-ide-on-the-beaglebone-black/) or [this article by Dummies](https://www.dummies.com/article/technology/computers/hardware/beaglebone/how-to-launch-the-cloud9-ide-on-your-beaglebone-144962/) for the BeagleBoneBlack that also applies to the PocketBeagle.
+For troubleshooting this process, consult see [this article by Random Nerd Tutorials](https://randomnerdtutorials.com/cloud9-ide-on-the-beaglebone-black/) or [this article by Dummies](https://www.dummies.com/article/technology/computers/hardware/beaglebone/how-to-launch-the-cloud9-ide-on-your-beaglebone-144962/) for the BeagleBoneBlack (which also applies for the PocketBeagle).

 3. Open a new terminal and install the following packages and Python libraries for this project: